IBM/z_ansible_collections_doc/source/playbooks/playbooks.rst

 Group variables (group_vars) enable you to manage the variables and organize the the variable values easily.
-Group variables can be stored either in the inventory file or a separate host and group variable files.
+Group variables can be stored either in the inventory file or separate host and group variable files.
 The sample playbook includes a sample variables file titled **all.yml**.

 Each offering in the IBM z/OS collection has a specific set of group_vars and